taylorhakes/fecha/README.md

 // Named masks
 fecha.parse('5/3/98', 'shortDate'); // new Date(1998, 4, 3)
 fecha.parse('November 4, 2005', 'longDate'); // new Date(2005, 10, 4)

-// DEPRECATED: Without Format (Can be unintuitive.
-Will be removed in future version.
-Not recommended) fecha.parse('10/03/2015'); // new Date(2015, 9, 3)
 ```

 #### i18n Support